zdangata/Trivia_api/README.md

 ## Acknowledgements
 Shout out to my mentor, Jonathan Carrol for guiding me through this process.

-I also want to thank Nicolas Georgiou, James Wilson and Duncan Bailey for their support in this assignment.
+I would also like to thank Nicolas Georgiou, Andrew Muir, James Wilson, and Duncan Bailey for their support in this assignment.